Last updated on 26 October 2022

 A window will pop up looking similar to the below image.
 All you need to do now is locate your offline media.

-If you’re struggling to find your offline media then you can broaden your search in Windows by performing a wider search.
+If you’re struggling to find your offline media, then you can broaden your search in the OS by performing a wider search.
 (Searching through “Videos” instead of a specific folder located in Videos).

 DaVinci Resolve will filter through thousands of files in a short amount of time to find your footage.